caemanswartz/cSharpConsoleUserCreation/README.md

 # C# Console User Creation and Email Validation

-A simple console application that creates a number of user names and their emails before allowing for the searching of user names.
-Emails are validated using regex before user creation.
+A simple console application that creates a number of user names and their emails before allowing for the searching of user names along with listing all users and save player entered data.
+Emails are validated using regex before user creation and allows one to save to files.
+Program automatically loads all previously saved files on startup and will generate one to three bot users with personalities for every player loaded and created.